 NOAA Research Reserve, Volunteers Save Record Number of Turtles from Cold

-More than 900 cold-stunned sea turtles were rescued and treated, thanks to quick mobilization by Mission-Aransas National Estuarine Research Reserve staff members and volunteers.
+The Takeaway: More than 900 cold-stunned sea turtles were rescued and treated, thanks to quick mobilization by Mission-Aransas National Estuarine Research Reserve staff members and volunteers.

 In February 2021, during one of the most extreme Texas cold snaps in 30 years, rapid responders by boat and on foot endured atmospheric temperatures that plunged to 28° Fahrenheit to rescue and treat more than 900 cold-stunned sea turtles near the Mission-Aransas National Estuarine Research Reserve.
 Since that event, 850 sea turtles have been released, as local marine waters have warmed enough to prevent a secondary stunning event.
 Staff members of the reserve at the University of Texas Marine Science Institute joined with volunteers to mobilize quickly and carry out this record-breaking sea turtle rescue operation.

 When coastal water temperatures drop below 50° Fahrenheit, sea turtles become “cold stunned,” experiencing lethargy and lowered circulation and heart rates.
 Without intervention, these animals are in danger of shock, pneumonia, and death.
 This winter storm, which affected several states, represents the largest U.S. cold stunning event since at least 1980, when recordings of sea turtle strandings began.